-- 33. The following samples and/or information shall be provided: - (a) The length of all animals caught shall be obtained, measured in a straight line parallel to the whale from the tip of the upper jaw to the notch of the flukes.
-These data shall be reported to the Secretariat at the end of each season and included in the IWC database. - (b) [Where possible, at least one earplug (or bulla) shall be collected from each whale caught.
-The resultant age estimations and the identity of the reader shall be reported to the Secretariat sufficiently in advance (normally one year) of the next Implementation Review and included in the IWC database.] - (c) Where possible, both ovaries shall be collected from each female caught.
-Corpora counts shall be reported to the Secretariat within one year of the close of the season and included in the IWC database. - (d) If sufficiently trained personnel are present, the presence, length and sex of foetuses shall be recorded.
+- The following samples and/or information shall be provided30: 33. - (a) The length of all animals caught shall be obtained, measured in a straight line parallel to the whale from the tip of the upper jaw to the notch of the flukes.
+These data shall be reported to the Secretariat at the end of each season and included in the IWC database. - (b) Where possible, both ovaries shall be collected from each female caught.
+Corpora counts shall be reported to the Secretariat within one year of the close of the season and included in the IWC database.31 - (c) If sufficiently trained personnel are present, the presence, length and sex of foetuses shall be recorded.
 If it is not possible for such personnel to be present, these data should still be recorded where possible, and the lack of trained personnel noted.
-These data shall be forwarded to the Secretariat at the end of the season and included in the IWC database. - (e) Lactation shall be recorded and reported to the Secretariat at the close of the season and included in the IWC database. - (f) At least 5cm2 of skin shall be collected from each whale caught and, where possible, a sample of tissue from the foetus should be collected.
+These data shall be forwarded to the Secretariat at the end of the season and included in the IWC database. - (d) Lactation shall be recorded and reported to the Secretariat at the close of the season and included in the IWC database. - (e) At least 5cm2 of skin shall be collected from each whale caught and, where possible, a sample of tissue from the foetus should be collected.
 Long term archiving of all samples with appropriate identifying information is the responsibility of the harvesting nation.
 A list of archived samples shall be forwarded to the Secretariat at the end of each season.

-Further details are provided in the most recent version of the Scientific Committee's 'Guidelines for Data Collection and Analysis under the Revised Management Scheme (RMS) Other than those Required as Direct Input for the Catch Limit Algorithm (CLA)'.
+Further details are provided in the most recent version of the Scientific Committee's 'Guidelines for Data Collection and Analysis under the Revised Management Scheme (RMS) Other than those